 [W]ith the Delta variant we now see in our outbreak investigations that have been occurring over the last couple of weeks, in those outbreak investigations we have been seeing that if you happen to have one of those breakthrough infections that you can actually now pass it to somebody else.4

 This “new scientific data from recent outbreak investigations” cited by Dr. Walensky had to do with the coronavirus outbreak that occurred in Provincetown, Massachusetts in July.
 In that outbreak, 469 people became infected with the virus and 74 percent of them were fully vaccinated individuals.
-In an article published in The Vaccine Reaction on Aug.
-9, Barbara Cáceres noted this caused “alarm” within the CDC and led it to “double down on imperatives for a return to masking, including for the vaccinated, and more vaccination.”5 6
+An article published in The Vaccine Reaction on Aug.
+9 noted this caused “alarm” within the CDC and led it to “double down on imperatives for a return to masking, including for the vaccinated, and more vaccination.”5 6

 Dr. Walensky’s admission that the COVID vaccines are unable to prevent transmission was in response to the following question by Blitzer: